 Here are some great tips for surviving the holidays with cancer from Cure.
 The holidays are around the corner.
 While these occasions are meant to be filled with joy, sometimes they become stressful.
 Expectations and emotions are high.
 Pressure is placed on having the perfect holiday.
 For the person affected by cancer, feelings of being overwhelmed Read more about Surviving the Holidays With Cancer[…]

 Read about what’s happening at Cancer Pathways in our October Newsletter!

 On September 23rd the lovely Cindy Jaffe will be leading the first session of an 8 Week Yoga Series aptly named: Building a Healthy and Sustainable Yoga Practice.
-If you would like to increase flexibility, peace of mind and emotional well-being you can Click here for registration information!
 Cindy was kind enough to indulge us in a little interview about herself, her practice and how yoga can become a useful tool in everyday life.
 How did Read more about Meet Our Dear Friend & Yoga Instructor, Cindy Jaffe[…]

 Speaking with your child about cancer can often times feel difficult and overwhelming.
 A book may serve as a great tool to get this conversation started.
 A Day With Dr. Waddle by The Center for Basic Cancer Research Chemo to the Rescue: A Children’s Book About Leukemia by Mary Brent Childhood Cancer Survivors: A Practical Read more about 10 Book Recommendations for Children With Cancer[…]